FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: FlowState

 \subsection{SSM Encoder}

-FlowState utilizes a stack of S5 layers to form the SSM encoder, see Figure~\ref{fig:arch}b.
-One S5 layer $l$ consists of an S5 block, followed by an MLP.
-The dynamics of the S5 block can be described through these governing equations:
+The SSM encoder is a stack of SSMs layers, each consisting of an SSM block followed by an MLP, see Figure~\ref{fig:arch}b.
+The SSM block is inspired by the S5, with an output gate for improved selectivity.
+Its dynamics can be described as: